rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 An important practical concern is whether these approximate control algorithms converge.
 The key insight is that **TD with value function approximation does NOT follow the gradient of any loss function.** The updates essentially involve an *approximate Bellman backup* combined with *fitting the underlying value function*—two operations that do not jointly minimize a single objective.

-TD may diverge in **off-policy** (e.g., Q-learning) or **nonlinear approximation** settings.
+TD may diverge in **off-policy** (e.g., Q-learning) or **nonlinear approximation** settings (Tsitsiklis and Van Roy, 1997 [15]; Bertsekas and Tsitsiklis, 1996 [16]).
 This is the challenge for off-policy control: the behavior policy and target policy are not identical, so the value function approximation may diverge.

 The following table summarizes convergence guarantees: